CSAFE-ISU/bulletAnalyzr/README.md

-1. Download the zip file for the two [Known Bullets 1 and 2 from Barrel 1](https://github.com/CSAFE-ISU/bulletAnalyzr/raw/main/examples/Hamby-44/barrel%201.zip), and unzip the the file.
+1. Download the zip file for the two [Known Bullets 1 and 2 from Barrel 1](https://github.com/CSAFE-ISU/bulletAnalyzr/raw/main/examples/Hamby-44/barrel%201.zip), and unzip the file.
 This should result in a structure like this:

 <!-- -->